Primitive Equations with half horizontal viscosity: Introduction

 Note, that the vertical velocity $w$ is determined by the divergence free condition and boundary conditions for $w$ on the bottom of the domain, so it has less regularity than $v$ making the nonlinear term $w\partial_z v$ stronger compared to the nonlinearity of the Navier-Stokes equation.

 The mathematical analysis of the primitive equations has been started by Lions, Temam and Wang \cite{Lionsetal1992, Lionsetal1992_b, Lionsetal1993}, and in difference to the $3D$ Navier-Stokes equations the primitive equations are known to be time-global well-posed for initial data in $H^1(\Omega)$.
-This break through result has been proven by Cao and Titi \cite{CaoTiti2007} and launched a lot of activity in the analysis of those equations.
-For more information on previous results on the primitive equations we refer to the works of Washington and Parkinson \cite{WashingtonParkinson1986}, Pedlosky \cite{Pedlosky1987}, Majda \cite{Majda2003} and Vallis \cite{Vallis2006}; see also the survey by Li and Titi \cite{LiTiti2016} for recent results and further references.
+This break through result has been proven by Cao and Titi \cite{CaoTiti2007} (see also Kobelkov \cite{Kobelkov2006} and Kukavica and Ziane \cite{Ziane2007}) and launched a lot of activity in the analysis of those equations.
+In \cite{GigaGriesHusseinHieberKashiwabara2020}, Giga, Gries, Hieber, Hussein and Kashiwabara give results on strong well-posedness for only bounded initial data without any differentiability condition.
+For more information on previous results on the primitive equations we refer to the works of Washington and Parkinson \cite{WashingtonParkinson1986}, Pedlosky \cite{Pedlosky1987}, Majda \cite{Majda2003} and Vallis \cite{Vallis2006}; see also the survey by Li and Titi \cite{LiTiti2016} for further references.

 In the case $\nu_1=\nu_2=0$, i.e. when there is no viscosity at all, one obtains the $3D$ primitive Euler equations, which are also called the hydrostatic Euler equations.
 The only existence result for this system is due to Kukavica, Temam, Vicol and Ziane \cite{Kukavica2011}.
 They show that real-analytic data leads to a real-analytic local in time solution.
 For the $2D$ hydrostatic Euler equations Han-Kwan and Nguyen have shown in \cite{HanNguyen2016}, that this set of equations is ill-posed in the Sobolev space setting, in the sense that - without any additional condition on the data - the solution map cannot be H\"older continuous.
 Such an additional condition was first used by Brenier \cite{Brenier} and later by Masmoudi and Wong \cite{MasmoudiWong2012} to show the local in time well-posedness of the $2D$ hydrostatic Euler (see also \cite{Kukavica2014} for a generalization).
 They assume, that the initial velocity has a convex profile in the vertical direction which means, that one has a Rayleigh condition of the form $\partial_{zz}v\neq 0$ in $\Omega$.
 Regarding the question of global well-posedness, Cao et al \cite{Caoetal2015} and Wong \cite{Wong2015} have shown, that smooth solutions to the primitive Euler equations blow-up in finite time.
 In contrast to this situation, for the system with horizontal viscosity, i.e $\nu_1>0, \nu_2=0$ Cao, Li and Titi \cite{CaoLiTiti2016} prove not only local but even global well-posedness for initial data in $H^2(\Omega)$.